 Freedom of Assembly

-State authorities have an obligation to protect and facilitate peaceful assemblies – from temporary encampments and 'occupations' to far-right rallies, from Pride parades to funeral pickets, and from ‘Critical Mass’ bicycle rides to prayer vigils in public places.
-This course will examine the ways in which law can protect the right to peacefully assemble, as well as the ways in which assemblies are commonly regulated (often, ‘in the shadow of law’).
-What kinds of assembly are, or ought to be, protected?
-What kind of regulation is, or might legitimately be, permitted?
-How should the authorities respond to spontaneous and/or unorganized gatherings, simultaneous demonstrations and counter-protests, or assemblies on private property?
-Through critical reflection upon recent examples of assembly regulation (including those from countries in which students have a particular interest), the course will explore the values which underlie the protection of this freedom and the practical challenges that arise in its facilitation.
-Ultimately, the course seeks to provide a thorough grounding in the core standards governing the legal protection of the right to peaceful assembly.
+State authorities have an obligation to protect and facilitate peaceful assemblies – from populist rallies to Pride parades, from funeral pickets to prayer vigils, and from ‘Critical Mass’ bicycle rides to 'occupations' and temporary encampments.
+This course will examine the ways in which law both protects and seeks to regulate freedom of assembly – what kinds of assembly are (or ought to be) protected?
+What kind of regulation is (or might legitimately be) permitted?
+How should the authorities respond to spontaneous and/or unorganized gatherings, simultaneous meetings and counter-protests, or protests on private property?
+Through comparative analysis of national and international cases and examples, students will gain a thorough grounding in the core standards governing the legal protection of public protest.
+Students will also be encouraged to reflect on the values which underlie the protection of this fundamental freedom and the practical challenges that arise in its facilitation.

 1. Ability to think critically at a basic level;